Tyler Matzek: Colorado Rockies

 Matzek was promoted to the Colorado Rockies on June 11, 2014, to replace Eddie Butler, who went on the disabled-list after his major league debut.
 Matzek made his major league debut that day, giving up two runs on five hits with seven strikeouts and no walks in seven innings in an 8-2 victory against the Atlanta Braves.
 He also recorded his first hit off of Julio Teherán, an infield-single in the 7th inning, and he later scored.
 Matzek got his first career complete game shutout September 5, 2014 vs the San Diego Padres.
 In the game, he gave up three hits and the Rockies won the game 3-0.
 At the end of the season, Matzek won 6 games while losing 11 in 19 starts.

-Matzek began the 2015 season in the Rockies rotation, but after experiencing control problems he was sent down to Triple-A. He would spend the rest of the season in Triple-A. After having surgery towards the end of the 2015 season, Matzek began the 2016 season on the disabled list.
-He was outrighted off the roster at midseason and was released at the end of the season.
+Matzek began the 2015 season in the Rockies rotation, but after experiencing control problems he was sent down to Triple-A. He would spend the rest of the season in Triple-A. Matzek began the 2016 season on the disabled list, and spent the entirety of the season with Modesto and the Double–A Hartford Yard Goats.
+On June 26, 2016, Matzek was removed from the 40–man roster after clearing outright waivers.
+In 33 relief outings split between the two affiliates, he struggled to a 6.75 ERA with 33 strikeouts across 26 2/3 innings pitched.
+Matzek elected free agency following the season on November 7.

-Chicago White Sox

-In 2017, Matzek signed a minor league contract with the Chicago White Sox.
-He was released on March 28, 2017.
-After leaving the White Sox organization, Matzek did not play that year.
+On March 13, 2017, Matzek signed a minor league contract with the Chicago White Sox.
+He was released by the team on March 28.
+After leaving the White Sox organization, Matzek did not play professionally in 2017.

-Seattle Mariners

-In 2018, he signed a minor league contract with the Seattle Mariners.
-He was released on March 30, 2018.
+On February 10, 2018, Matzek signed a minor league contract with the Seattle Mariners organization.
+He was released by Seattle prior to the season on March 30.